-I planned a St. Patrick’s day recipe (beer cupcakes with a creamy beer/Baileys’ filling), but it was almost a fail (tested 4 times, delicious but not what I had in mind).
+I planned a St. Patrick's day recipe (beer cupcakes with a creamy beer/Baileys' filling), but it was almost a fail.

-Also, not to mention the whole situation here in Italy (you know what I’m talking about).
+Also, not to mention the whole situation here in Italy (pandemic!).

-This ricotta lemon cake is the perfect Springy treat/breakfast
+This ricotta lemon cake is the perfect Spring treat/breakfast

 I've been wanting to make a ricotta and lemon cake FOR AGES.
 At first, my idea was to make easy-peasy cheesecake with few ingredients (still developing that recipe though!).

 Oh.
 My.
 Gosh.
-I told her (not only her, I told everyone!) that it was the best cake I’ve ever made (look at the photo!).
+I told her (actually, I told everyone!) that it was the best cake I've ever made (look at the photo!).

 One of those recipe that I would have loved to develop myself (unluckily it's not mine!).

 Anyway, a few days after making that deliciousness, I decided to try a variation: why not making a ricotta lemon cake?
 I thought.